jiaming-sec/appsec-learning-path/roadmap/appsec-roadmap.md

 ### What is Threat Modeling?
 Threat modeling is the process of identifying potential security threats in an application and designing controls to prevent them.

+### Why is it Important?
+- Identifies vulnerabilities **before** they’re coded.
+- Reduces cost of fixes by catching issues early.
+- Improves architecture design and team awareness.